Teach Fido That It’s OK To Stay Home Alone

 Start by letting your pup sit for a few seconds and then instruct him to play for a few seconds.

 Try this for at least a week.
 Initially, your dog might not follow through with your cues or respond well to instructions.
-After a lot of practice, your dog should be familiar with the words ‘’let’s play’’ and ‘’settle down’’.
+However, after a lot of practice, your dog should be familiar with the words ‘’let’s play’’ and ‘’settle down’’.

 Once he has learnt to take cues and be quiet when told, you will be able to take your pup on a visit to the pub, take it on a lot of walks and even on picnics.

 Training your pup when it is still young will be easier than when he is older.
 However, training an adult dog may be more difficult...it can still be done, but may often require using advanced courses like the online dog trainer course...check out our review <<HERE>>